 The Setup Fee charge type will be associated with the product item called ‘Very High Speed Internet’, created earlier.
 Clearly the six subscription charge types need to be associated with the three Internet Access component items, also created earlier.
 (The system allows us to create charge types for ‘non-orderable’ items).

 Check that your project is selected and opened.

-Go to Catalog Designer > Charge Types and Click Search:
+Go to Pricing & Tax > Charge Type in the Quick Start Menu: